panzerdragoonlegacy/website/README.md

 For instructions on setting up a development environment for the CMS, see [DEVELOPMENT.md](DEVELOPMENT.md).

-To provision a VPS for the site's deployment, see [PRODUCTION.md](PRODUCTION.md).
+To provision a VPS for the CMS's deployment, see [PRODUCTION.md](PRODUCTION.md).

-Both Development and Production environments are set up using Docker Compose, along with a Cron job renewing the Let's Encrypt SSL certificate in production.
+Both Development and Production environments are set up using Docker Compose, along with a Cron job for renewing the Let's Encrypt SSL certificate in production.

 There are a couple of Docker volumes which store the website's data called `cms_database_data` (Postgres database) and `cms_public_data` (Paperclip file